OJB-Quantum/Blender-Common-Tools/README.md

 | 15360 x 10240 pixels = 3:2 aspect ratio version of 16K. |
 | 30720 x 20480 pixels = 3:2 aspect ratio version of 32K. |

 ### Note: at 3K resolution format, a combination of noise threshold at 0.09, max samples of 295, with fast GI approximation enabled, and no denoising can render 385 frames in ≈ 15 minutes.
 Using 75 or 95 samples works fine as well for animations.
 15 or 20 samples works well for 8K resolution format.
+If using the CPU mode of the Cycles render engine, a sample number of 80, with fast GI approximation disabled shows good results.

 ### When importing DXF layouts, 0.0005 should be scale value to fit in the viewport.